Prices soar, records tumble at Christie's post-war auction

 Some analysts said ahead of this week's sales at Christie's and rival Sotheby's that some works seemed aggressively priced, but the appetite for top-quality works of contemporary art appeared powerful.

-"It just proved that there's insatiable demand," Inoue said.
+"It just proved that there's insatiable demand," Inoun said.
 "The interest is just so deep."

 Pollock's "Number 28, 1951," one of the artist's seminal drip paintings, and Barnett Newman's "Onement V," both from the Pincus collection, fetched $23 million and $22.5 million respectively.
 The Pollock more than doubled the artist's record, while the Newman sold for more than four times the old mark.